Ramgree/sysmod2020/Ida_Maria_Orula/week_2.md

 ### Reflection about the lecture:
-In our breakout room I took on the role of the note-taker, since I usually enjoy writing and documenting everything I possibly can.
+**In our breakout room I took on the role of the note-taker**, since I usually enjoy writing and documenting everything I possibly can.
 However, I didn’t really take into consideration all the circumstances that can occur in a breakout room - a few members were really confused about the task and about what the role of the moderator should be, a few members couldn’t hear the rest of us talking or we couldn’t hear them, the audio quality was terrible at times, someone’s keyboard was extremely loud etc.<br>